aaronhuggins/jsvfs/packages/core/README.md

 Without an adapter which implements a persistent storage, the JS Virtual File System will simply be a non-persistent store.
 These are the officially supported adapters.

+- Amazon S3-compatible `@jsvfs/adapter-minio-s3`
 - Microsoft Azure Storage `@jsvfs/adapter-azure-blob`
 - Node's `fs` module `@jsvfs/adapter-node-fs`
 - Non-persistent noop `@jsvfs/adapter-noop`; this is included as the default adapter.

+### Other adapters

+Other adapters can be found using the keyword ["jsvfs adapter"](https://www.npmjs.com/search?q=keywords:jsvfs%20adapter).

 ### Using adapters